Introduction

 In the event of a monitor alarming the nurse should:

 Most apnoeic episodes will resolve spontaneously or with minor stimulation.
-All episodes should be documented and reported to medical staff.
+All episodes should be documented in flowsheets and reported to medical staff.

-If a patient is having frequent significant apnoeas the medical team should be notified.
-The patient may require respiratory support or mechanical ventilation such as HFNP or CPAP and potentially require transfer to a HDU bed.
+If the patient is having multiple episodes of apnoeas requiring intervention (not self-resolved) the medical team should be notified.
+The patient may require respiratory support or mechanical ventilation such as HFNP or CPAP and potentially require transfer to a HDU bed or PICU/NICU as clinically indicated.

 Family